UANATACA/RA-REPO/ra_gui.md

     9 |	}'

-> STEP 4: Enrollment
+> **STEP 4: ENROLLMENT**

-There are different endpoints to enroll a Request, depending on the secure element choosen.
+There are different endpoints to enroll a Request, depending on the secure element chosen.

 For all requests is required to send an otp code to the requester.
 Software and cloud certificates use the same call to send the otp code, while cloud-qscd certificates use another.